lucaswhitaker22/Talaria/README.md

 - It also simulates the occurrence of orphan blocks

 ### Node Model
+- P2P network functionality
+- Origin node starts listening for inbound communications from a destination node; a node can send a direct message or broadcast a message to all neighbours
+- It also apply a delay when receiving and sending messages, corresponding to node throughput
+- This model is normally extended to implement a specific blockchain client implementation
+-
 ### Chain Model
+- Mimic the behaviour of a chain:
+- when adding a block, checks if the block is being added to the head; if the case, adds a block to the chain.
+Otherwise, the block is added to a queue
+- when is not being added to the head, and the previous hash points to an old block, it creates a fork on the chain by creating a secondary chain.
+Then, it checks if the block should be the new head by calculating the difficulty of the chain.
+If this is the case, it accepts the secondary chain as the main chain

 ### Consensus Model
+- We do not perform block or transaction validation, it adds a delay that simulates the validation process
+- It also defines a simple equation to calculate the difficulty of a new block: It simplifies and resembles ideas from Ethereum and Bitcoin by incrementing the difficulty of a block when it is created in less time

 # Other Notes